riversyang/OIPs/OIPs/oip-1.md

 ##### Price Smart Contract and oracles

-Price smart contract part in the system plays the role of providing prices for tokens to the user as references when buying indexes, it can be extended to providing also the instant value of certain Index in the future.
+The Price Smart Contract plays the role of providing prices for tokens, and therefore the price of the indexes, to the user as references when buying indexes.

-It should interact with 2 parts, providing data to the core smart contract and retrieve data feed from its oracles.
-To the core smart contract, it should tell which tokens are supported and what the prices are, it should also expose its properties like how often the prices get updated.
-For the oracles, it should public a method for the oracles to feed in.
+This smart contract has two main functions: 1. provide data to the core smart contract and 2. retrieve data feed from its oracles.
+To the core smart contract, it should deliver the tokens that are supported and their respective prices as well as core properties such as the frequency of price udpate.
+For the oracles, it should provide a clear method for oracles to integrate.

 ```javascript
 contract PriceProvider is Provider, Ownable {